Tachytaenius/tachy-guns/content-packs/1945/readme.md

 This is all done at a gunsmith's workshop using the metalcraft labour.

+Fuel is required to melt the metal bars.
 Automatic receivers take two mechanisms, manual receivers take one.

 ## Manufacturing Guns